Cape Guardafui: Lighthouse "Francesco Crispi"

-Britain ceded to Italy sovereignty over the disputed region where is located Cape Guardafui in 1894.
-Starting in 1899, the Italians undertook detailed studies and surveys to build a lighthouse and the first concrete project came out in 1904.
+Britain ceded to Italy sovereignty of the disputed region where Cape Guardafui is located in 1894.
+Starting in 1899, the Italians performed detailed studies and surveys to build a lighthouse and the first real project was proposed in 1904.
 Italy wanted the construction and maintenance costs of the future lighthouse to be shared by the maritime powers which would benefit most from the new lighthouse but Britain, which suspected that Italy also intended to build a coaling station that would compete with Aden, finally refused to contribute.

-Thus, it is only in the early 1920s that the authorities of Italian Somaliland finally made good on their promise to build a lighthouse.
+Thus, it is only during the early 1920s that the authorities of Italian Somaliland finally made good on their promise to build a lighthouse.
 The first one, inaugurated in April 1924 as the Francesco Crispi Lighthouse, was a simple, functional metal-framed lighthouse built atop the headland.
 Simultaneously, a wireless station to monitor maritime traffic, which had been built in the nearby village of Tohen, was activated.

 A large-scale rebellion against Italian rule in that part of Italian Somaliland was underway at the time and troops guarding the new lighthouse and the wireless station repelled two attacks by several hundred rebels in November 1925 and January 1926.

 The lighthouse had suffered some damages during the attacks and this was one of the reasons that prompted the authorities to build a stronger, stone and reinforced concrete lighthouse, which was inaugurated in 1930.
 The striking new lighthouse was built in the shape of an Italian fascist "Fascio littorio".
 The lighthouse, which is no longer in use, still has the huge stone axe blade characteristic of fascist symbolism.

 A stone lighthouse and radio station were eventually built in the headland, with the former named after Francesco Crispi in 1930.

 The lighthouse has an original "Fascio littorio" exterior stone as a decoration, that is typical of fascist architecture promoted by Benito Mussolini.
 Italian authorities have requested a study to declare the lighthouse an "historical monument" of Somalia and a proposed World Heritage Site.

-Economy

-The main resources of the region are: 1) frankincense – produces more than 1.5 million kg of various types – Maydi, Beeyo, Falaxfalax and sweet gum (Xankookib).
-2) Fish production is high, more than 50,000 tons of fish every month.
-3) Date palm, in the region there are 258,000 date palm trees that, if developed, can produce enough dates to the entirety of Somalia.
-4) Coal deposit, high quantity and quality.
-5) Oil and gas – In Bina, Toxin, Afkalahaye and Geesalay.
-6) 26 Natural water springs – along the escarpment there are natural water springs, if developed can aid in the development of the region.